anilsoylu/answer-cursor-backend/README.md

 # Answer Backend

-🚀 Stack Overflow'un Türkçe versiyonu olan soru-cevap platformunun backend projesi.
+🚀 Backend project for a Q&A platform - Turkish version of Stack Overflow.

-## 🛠 Teknolojiler
+## 🛠 Technologies

 - Go
 - PostgreSQL